Dr Kerry Taylor – BSc, PG dip. DClinPsy, C.Psychol

 Ali Edwards, Referral & Assessment Coordinator and Antenatal Programme Developer

 Ali Edwards is our Referral & Assessment Coordinator & Antenatal Programme Developer.
 She has a background in Law and is training in Person Centred Counselling.
 Ali’s additional training includes Mellow Bumps, an antenatal provision designed specifically to support women with additional health and emotional needs.
-She is qualified to evaluate parental behaviour through observational assessment using the Keys to Interactive Parenting Scale (KIPS).
+She trained as a Video Interactive Guider (VIG) at the Tavistock Clinic and is qualified to evaluate parental behaviour through observational assessment using the Keys to Interactive Parenting Scale (KIPS).
 She has a particular research interest in Health Psychology & provides liaison with agencies who refer to BrightPIP.

 Jo Collinson, Psychoanalytic Child and Adolescent Psychotherapist